LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/introduction.md

 ### Limitations

-- Custom Endpoint support only content events content events and rich content events (consumer messages).
+- Custom Endpoint support only content events and rich content events (consumer messages).
 We do not support any other UMS events nor we forward any other events.